 Awards and Opportunities for UMN Graduate Students

 The Center for Austrian Studies, working in cooperation with the University of Minnesota and other institutions, has been instrumental in providing students with research and travel support to spend a semester or academic year at select institutions abroad.
+In addition, CAS also provides awards and fellowships to outstanding graduate students at the University of Minnesota, who are conducting researching pertaining to Austria or the regions of Central and Eastern Europe with links to the former Habsburg Empire.

-Summer Research Grants in Austrian/Central European Studies
+Summer Research Grant in Austrian/Central European Studies

-The Voices of Vienna scholarship was established by Kathryn and Wilbur Keefer, in honor of Professor Emeritus William Wright, founding director of the Center for Austrian Studies (1978).
-The scholarship is administered by the School of Music and the Center for Austrian Studies in alternating years.
-The Center for Austrian Studies awards the Voices of Vienna Scholarship in even-numbered years.
+The Voices of Vienna scholarship was established in 1989 by Kathryn and Wilbur Keefer in honor of the late William Wright, Professor of History and founding director of the Center for Austrian Studies (1978).
+The scholarship is administered by the Center for Austrian Studies and the School of Music in alternating years.

 Doctoral Research Fellowships - Funded by the OeAD (Austria's Agency for Education and Internationalisation)